George S. Patton: As viewed by Allied leaders

 Historian Carlo D'Este insisted that Bradley disliked Patton both personally and professionally, but Bradley's biographer Jim DeFelice noted that the evidence indicated otherwise.
 President Franklin D. Roosevelt appeared to greatly esteem Patton and his abilities, stating "he is our greatest fighting general, and sheer joy".
 On the other hand, Roosevelt's successor Harry S. Truman appears to have taken an instant dislike to Patton, at one point comparing both him and Douglas MacArthur to George Armstrong Custer.

 For the most part, British commanders did not hold Patton in high regard.
 General Alan Brooke noted in January 1943:

 I had heard of him, but I must confess that his swashbuckling personality exceeded my expectation.
 I did not form any high opinion of him, nor had I any reason to alter this view at any later date.
 A dashing, courageous, wild, and unbalanced leader, good for operations requiring thrust and push, but at a loss in any operation requiring skill and judgment.

 One exception was Field Marshal Bernard Montgomery who admired Patton's ability to command troops in the field, if not his strategic judgment.
-Other Allied commanders were more impressed, the Free French in particular.
-General Henri Giraud was incredulous when he heard of Patton's dismissal by Eisenhower in late 1945 and invited him to Paris to be decorated by French President Charles de Gaulle at a state banquet.
-At the banquet, President de Gaulle gave a speech placing Patton's achievements alongside those of Napoleon.
+Other Allied commanders were even more impressed, the Free French in particular.
+General Henri Giraud was incredulous when he heard of Patton's dismissal by Eisenhower in late 1945 and invited him to Paris to be decorated by France's provisional government chairman Charles de Gaulle at a state banquet.
+At the banquet, de Gaulle gave a speech placing Patton's achievements alongside those of Napoleon.
 Soviet leader Joseph Stalin stated that the Red Army could neither have planned nor executed Patton's rapid armored advance across France.